-This report has been prepared having regard to EC Directive 2009/147/EC1 on the conservation of wild birds (commonly referred to as the Birds Directive) and EC Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (commonly referred to as the Habitats Directive), the European Communities (Birds and Natural Habitats) Regulations 2011 - 15 (the birds and habitats regulations) as amended and relevant jurisprudence of the EU and Irish courts.
+This report has been prepared having regard to EC Directive 2009/147/EC1 on the conservation of wild birds (commonly referred to as the Birds Directive) and EC Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (commonly referred to as the Habitats Directive), the European Communities (Birds and Natural Habitats) Regulations 2011 - 15 (the Birds and Habitats regulations) as amended and relevant jurisprudence of the EU and Irish courts.

-The application documents under review confirm that the NIS has been prepared having regard to the Birds and Habitats Directives and the birds and habitats regulations.
+The Appropriate Assessment Screening and the Natura Impact Statement confirm that the Project has been screened having regard to the Birds and Habitats Directives and the Birds and Habitats regulations and relevant jurisprudence of the EU and Irish courts.